carderne/una/docs/quickstart.md

 rye add --dev una
 ```

-Then setup the una workspace.
+Then setup the Una workspace.
 This will generate a structure and an example lib and app.
 ```
 rye run una create workspace
 rye sync